 Love mother Russia.

 I set up my equipment and tested the gear.
-The alternate air source (2nd regulator in case your primary one fails) didn’t work properly.
-I told them and they just said, “you don’t need that one, don’t you know that?” ?
-Then they said something about the regulators malfunctioning in cold conditions.
+The alternate air source (2nd breathing tube in case your primary one fails) didn’t work properly.
+I told them and they just said, “you don’t need that one, don’t you know that?” :D Then they said something about the regulators malfunctioning in cold conditions.

 I thought, “Geeze, lucky I went through some pretty intense training back on Gili T when I did my divemaster internship, hopefully I can remember everything under ice.”